puppetlabs/design-system/packages/react-components/source/react/library/form/Form.md

 ## Visual Variations

-Variant styles are achieved by manipulating `labelType`, `inline` and `inlineLabelWidth` on the Form and/or individual FormFields.
+Variant styles are achieved by manipulating `labelType`, `inline` and `inlineLabelWidth` on the `Form` and/or individual `Form.Field` components.
 Below, all fields have been made inline with lowercased labels.

 ```jsx
 const movieOptions = [